Falcion/Patternugit/README.md

 Guidelines for installation of source code of this project:

-1. Clone the repository with any form of app which supports git (or CLI of this site), guide is attached:\
+1. Clone the repository with any form of app which supports Git (or CLI of this site), guide is attached:\
    <https://www.howtogeek.com/451360/how-to-clone-a-github-repository/>
 2. Open it with any suitable for you editor and feel free to customize, update and/or